-The Wyner Family Jewish Heritage Center (JHC) at New England Historic Genealogical Society is a destination for exploring, preserving, and advancing the history of Jewish families, institutions, and communities in New England and beyond.
+The Wyner Family Jewish Heritage Center (JHC) at New England Historic Genealogical Society preserves, provides access to, and illuminates the history of Jewish families, institutions, and communities in New England and beyond.

 The JHC began as part of the American Jewish Historical Society and was formerly known as the American Jewish Historical Society–New England Archives (AJHS–NEA).
 In 2010, AJHS–NEA began a collaboration with the New England Historic Genealogical Society (NEHGS).
 In 2015, the two entities formalized their partnership by creating the Jewish Heritage Center at New England Historic Genealogical Society, with a strengthened mission to enhance Jewish historical and genealogical research and to be a premier site for collection and preservation of Jewish history.
 In 2018, the center was renamed for Justin and Genevieve Wyner, in recognition of their longstanding support and advocacy.

 Today, the JHC continues to preserve and maintain the AJHS–NEA collections while adding new collections to its holdings regularly.

 Defined by the Wyner Family Jewish Heritage Center Advisory Council, 2020